nechesov/reward/README.md

 Global cryptocurrency based on Ethereum designed for purchasing goods in real time

 RWT Tokens will be made available in our crowdsale for purchasing.
-1 ETH is equivalent to 100 CTR Tokens.
+1 ETH is equivalent to 100 RWT Tokens.

 <h1>How to test</h1>